U.S. EPA grants three biofuel waivers to refiners before Trump leaves office

 NEW YORK (Reuters) - The U.S. Environmental Protection Agency (EPA) on Tuesday granted three waivers to oil refiners that exempt them from U.S. biofuel blending obligations, a last-minute move before President Donald Trump leaves office on Wednesday.

 The agency granted two waivers for the 2019 compliance year and one waiver for the 2018 compliance year.
 The announcement followed four years of controversy around the waiver program under the Trump administration, but left many questions unresolved.
-Some 30 waiver requests remain outstanding for 2019 and 15 for 2020, which the incoming Biden administration will need to deal with.
+Some 30 waiver requests remain outstanding for 2019 and 15 for 2020, which the incoming administration of Joe Biden will need to deal with.

 The three waivers were granted to oil refiners, but it was not clear which refiners received the exemptions.